fan2/mkdocs/docs/blog/posts/cs/struct-alignment.md

 comments: true
 ---

 An object doesn't just need enough storage to hold its representation.
-In addition, on some machine architectures, the bytes used to hold it must have proper alignment for the hardware to access it efﬁciently.
+In addition, on some machine architectures, the bytes used to hold it must have proper alignment for the hardware to access it efficiently.

 Where alignment most often becomes visible is in object layouts: sometimes structs contain "`holes`" to improve alignment.